Forcing Chains & Alternating Inference Chains (AIC)

 The "Alternating Inference Chain" name describes the structure: strong inferences alternate with weak inferences, creating a logical chain that connects distant parts of the puzzle.

-• Solutions to diabolical puzzles — Many extremely difficult puzzles require chaining to solve logically
+- They crack diabolical puzzles — Many extremely difficult grids require chaining to solve without guessing.

-• Understanding of other advanced techniques — Many expert techniques are special cases of forcing chains
+- They connect simpler techniques — Many expert strategies (like Simple Coloring and XY-Wing) are special cases of forcing chains.

-• Foundation for further learning — Techniques like Nice Loops and ALS Chains build on forcing chain logic
+- They build toward advanced methods — Techniques like Nice Loops, Kraken Fish, and ALS Chains extend forcing chain logic further.

 Step-by-Step: How to Build a Forcing Chain